-- 1. The North County Sector Plan proposes low density residential uses on this property.
-With the minimal site alteration required for the proposed tower and the proposed location back in a wooded area, the proposed development is consistent with this land designation. - 2.
-Under the guidelines for tower placement in the Wireless Communications Facility Plan, this proposed tower falls within the "Sensitive Area" since the proposed tower site is located on a hill below a ridgeline.
-The Plan takes a neutral position on lattice towers located on a hill below a ridgeline. - 3.
-The site is located within the Planned Growth Area on the Knoxville-Knox County-Farragut Growth Policy Plan map.
+The North County Sector Plan proposes public/institutional uses on this property.
+With the minimal site alteration required for the proposed tower, the proposed development is consistent with this land designation.
+Under the guidelines for tower placement in the Wireless Communications Facility Plan, this proposed tower would be considered a tall monopole.
+The tower falls within the "Opportunity Area" of the Land Use/Wireless Facilities Matrix since the proposed tower site is located in an "office/commercial corridor".
+The Plan takes a neutral position on tall monopoles located in an "office/commercial corridor".

+3. The site is located within the Planned growth Area on the Knoxville-Knox County-Farragut Growth Policy Plan map.